DLC-link/dlc-clarity/README.md

 - `callback-contract`: principal - The contract that sends the request, and will accept the callback.
 - `protocol-wallet`: principal - router-wallet public key, that will trigger `set-status-funded` and `post-close-dlc` (see [dlc-stack](https://github.com/DLC-link/dlc-stack) repo for more information)
 - `refund-delay`: uint - seconds until an emergency refund transaction can be broadcasted.
 Set 0 to disable this feature.
+- `btc-fee-recipient`: (string-ascii 64) - BTC address to send the BTC fees to (sends the fees to the protocol wallet if set to "0x")
+- `btc-fee-basis-points`: uint - BTC fee basis points (1/100 of a percent) to send to the fee recipient (set 0 to disable this feature)

 ### Closing the DLC